-Walk c369 High Raise, Ullscarf and Grange Fell from Rosthwaite
+Walk High Raise, Ullscarf and Grange Fell from Rosthwaite

-This 12¼ mile, Grade 8 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Rosthwaite & will take about 8½ hrs to complete.
+This 12¼ mile, Grade 8 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Rosthwaite in the Lake District & will take you about 8½ hrs to complete.

 Download Walk PDF Icon